awesomeadi00/MarkGDoc/README.md

 1. **Clone the repository**:

-    Use the following command to clone the Pyrizz repository:
+    Use the following command to clone the repository:

     ```shell
     git clone https://github.com/awesomeadi00/MarkGDoc.git